Plantlyfe/HOMELAB-/README.md

 - Setup plantlyfe domain & configured SSH for remote administration
 ---

-### **TP-Link Router Configuration**
+### **TP-Link Router (Access Point) Configuration**
 - Console into router and set it to Accesss Point mode to provide wireless connection to wired homelab network.
+- Configured IP addresss to match Access Point VLAN Subnet (outside DHCP range)
 - Performed Ping test to confrim connectivity with different devices in the planylyfe domain.
-- Configured IP addresss to match Access Point VLAN Subnet (outside DHCP range)
-- Allowed wireless SSH connection into network devices & servers
+- Completion allowed wireless SSH connections into network devices & servers

 ## **Future Plans**
 - Introduce **Firewall** Technologies such **Fortigate** or **PFsense** into infrastrucutre extra layer of security.